Ayash-Bera/L1-coqnet/README.md

 - **🗄️ Database Management** - Smart cleanup (keep latest N blocks, delete old data), optimization, and export tools
 - **🔄 Auto-refresh** - Live updates every 30 seconds without manual intervention
 - **📱 Responsive Design** - Works on desktop, tablet, and mobile devices

+## ⚙️ How It Works

+The Coqnet Explorer automatically fetches the latest block data from the Coqnet blockchain API every 30 seconds using a background cron job.
+Each new block is stored in a local SQLite database with details like block number, timestamp, transaction count, and gas usage.
+The React dashboard connects to the backend API to display real-time statistics, interactive charts, and a table of recent blocks.
+Users can control the collector (start/stop/trigger), manage the database (cleanup old blocks, optimize performance), and view live analytics - all updating automatically without manual refresh.

+**Flow:** `Coqnet API` → `Background Collector` → `SQLite Database` → `REST API` → `React Dashboard`